SpringForward focusing on positive activities to help us all

 We know that things are difficult for many people right now.
 If you need help, here's a list of local and national organisations that can support you:

 Need ideas and inspiration for meal times?
-Here's five great recipes supplied by some of our local restaurants and cafes:
+Here are five great recipes supplied by some of our local restaurants and cafes:

 By the Ropetackle Cafe in Shoreham